 Since 1983, AIDS Calgary Awareness Association has helped people learn about, prevent and live with HIV/AIDS.
 We can't ignore the fact that HIV/AIDS exists and that there is still no cure for this disease.
 But there are many things we can do to prevent its spread and make life better for those who are infected and affected.

-Alberta Health Services – Home Care
+Alberta Health Services – Home Care and Community

 Alberta Health Services – South Health Campus

-Volunteer opportunities: Wayfinders, clinic, friendly visiting
+Volunteer opportunities: Wayfinders, Clinic assistants, Committee members and friendly visiting

 Alberta Seventh Step Society